xmos/vocalfusion-stereo-avs-setup/README.md

 ## Running the AVS SDK Sample App
 The automated installation script creates a number of aliases which can be used to execute the AVS Device SDK client, or run the unit tests:
 - `avsrun` to run the Sample App.
-- `avsauth` to re-authenticate your Alexa device details.
+- `avsauth` to re-authenticate your Alexa device details (invoke Amazon's `avs_auth.sh`).
-- `avsunit` to run the unit tests.
+- `avsunit` to run the unit tests (invoke Amazon's `avs_test.sh`).
-- `avssetup` to re-install the Sample App.
+- `avssetup` to re-install the Sample App (re-run XMOS modified `setup.sh`).

+## Using different Amazon details
+To change client and product ID, run `avssetup`.
+It will ask you to type in your IDs and invoke `avsauth` for you.
+As a result the SDK JSON file will be updated so subsequent `avsrun` can use the new details.